Participate in Incentivized Testnet Stage 3 Now!

 Source : devopedia.org/Oracle Docs 2020b, fig. 49-1

-Static state sharding only enables a blockchain network to have static/pre-defined group of shards and transactions can only be processed sequentially after a minimum number of nodes join the network to create a new shard.
+In contrast, static state sharding only enables a blockchain network to have static/pre-defined group of shards and transactions can only be processed sequentially after a minimum number of nodes join the network to create a new shard.
 There are two issues at play here.
-For one, this does not allow for growing dynamically in proportion to the varying demand in the network.
+For one, this does not allow for growing dynamically in proportion to the varying demands in the network.
 Two, sequential processing slows down the network as a result of high latency arising from the time taken for new nodes to sync-up to the latest state of shards they’ve joined.

-Dynamic state sharding allows validator nodes on Shardeum to be assigned dynamic address ranges across multiple shards.
-Unlike static state sharding where all the nodes in a shard cover the same address range of an account, dynamic state sharding requires each node to hold a different address range, but there is significant overlap between the addresses covered by nodes in respective shards.
+Technically, dynamic state sharding allows validator nodes on Shardeum to be assigned dynamic address ranges across multiple shards.
+Unlike static state sharding where all the nodes in a shard cover the same address range of an account, dynamic state sharding requires each node to hold a different address range, but there is significant overlap between the addresses covered by nodes in respective shards creating sufficient redundancy.
 Since consensus is done at the transaction level, a transaction that affects multiple shards will be processed simultaneously by these shards rather than sequentially as with block level consensus.
 This not only reduces the time to process the transaction even if it affects multiple shards, but also ensures atomic processing.

 Atomic Processing & Cross Shard Composability

-With this in place, every node added to the network will increase the transaction throughput instantly.
-So, by simply adding more nodes from the network’s ‘standby’ validator pool during peak demand, the TPS will increase proportionally making Shardeum the first Web3 network to scale linearly.
-And this is the main X factor that impacts every other outcome on a blockchain network favorably including throughput, decentralization, security and constant transaction fees irrespective of the demand in the network.
+With all the aforementioned elements in place, every node added to the network will increase the transaction throughput instantly – i.e. by simply adding more nodes from the network’s ‘standby‘ pool set during peak demand, the TPS will increase proportionally making Shardeum the first Web3 network to scale linearly/horizontally.
+And this is the main X factor that impacts every other outcome on a blockchain network favorably including throughput, decentralization, security and low transaction fees irrespective of the demand in the network.

 Now, let’s take a look into the consensus algorithm deployed on Shardeum.
 Transactions are verified/updated through an innovative consensus mechanism called PoQ or Proof-of-Quorum.
 Nodes in PoQ validate the transactions individually as soon as they are received in FCFS basis.
 This is followed by gossiping the transactions to all the other nodes within a consensus group on the network instead of every node on the network.
 Every node will be made aware that all other nodes within that group have knowledge about a specific transaction.
 This enables a trustless collection of votes (or quorum) in the form of receipts.
 And when there are more than 50% of the receipts, each transaction is confirmed/updated on the network with instant finality.
 Individual transactions, as such, will be grouped together before they are passed on to the archive nodes.

 Shardeum will operate by combining both PoQ and PoS (Proof of Stake) for consensus to increase network security.
-Nodes aiming to operate on the network will need to stake a minimum number of network coins so potential misbehaviors are slashed.
-The consensus algorithm will also play a key role in assigning a ‘node ID’ randomly to validator nodes before they join the network.
-On Shardeum, there will be a third set of nodes apart from validator and archive nodes, called ‘standby nodes’.
-These are nodes waiting for their turn to be validator nodes.
-Standby nodes use-case on Shardeum is not limited to just accommodating more capacity when the demand surges.
-With the help of node IDs, the network will constantly auto-rotate the validator and standby nodes to make it even more difficult for bad actors to take over at any given point in time.
+Nodes aiming to operate on the network will need to stake a minimum number of network coins so potential misbehaviors are penalized.
+Shardeum will use PoS primarily as a sybil deterrence mechanism.
+The consensus algorithm will also play a key role in assigning a ‘node ID’ randomly to standby nodes before they join the network.
+Note, standby nodes are a type of nodes on Shardeum waiting for their turn to be validator nodes.
+Standby nodes’ use-case is not just limited to accommodating more capacity when the demand surges.
+With the help of node IDs, Shardeum will also auto-rotate the validator nodes with standby nodes regularly to make it even more difficult for bad actors to take over the network at any given point in time.

 Autoscaling & Anyone Can Operate a Node

-Auto-scaling, essentially, enables the network to independently scale up or down its capacity proportional to the demand.
+Autoscaling, essentially, enables the network to independently scale up or down its capacity proportional to the demand.
 Auto-scaling is crucial because when you build a network, it should ideally be able to self-govern the number of nodes it needs to properly incentivize.
-Shardeum’s protocol auto-detects the current capacity on the network and will work its way towards an ideal number of active validator nodes either by adding or removing from/to standby nodes pool and scaling its shard size accordingly.
+Shardeum’s protocol auto-detects the current capacity on the network and will work its way towards an ideal number of active validator nodes either by adding or removing from/to standby nodes pool and adjusting its shard size accordingly.
+This way, the network can conserve resources when the traffic is on the lower side.

 Further, Shardeum will make it easy for average people to join the network and operate a node with minimal resources and compute requirements to maximize decentralization.
-As mentioned previously, the validator nodes on the network, who are responsible to process transactions sent by end users, would need to maintain only the current state within a shard (pertaining to those transactions they handle) while the historical data will be offloaded to archive nodes on the network.
+As mentioned previously, the validator nodes on the network, who are responsible to process transactions sent by end users, would need to store only the current state within a shard while the historical data will be offloaded to archive nodes on the network.
 With reasonable staking amount and affordable hardware, you can also run a node on the network and keep it safe in return for network tokens.
-This helps the network to achieve another core objective — growing horizontally with its community.
+This helps the network to achieve another core objective — growing horizontally with its community while solving the blockchain trilemma.

 In Conclusion

 Shardeum’s guiding principle is OCC which is short for Open, Collaborative and Community Driven.
 Anyone anywhere in the world can join Shardeum and its movement to operate transparently and help reach its milestones.
-Further, the network is EVM-based which is developer friendly and as a developer, you will never have to worry about rising gas fees again to enrich UX of the dapps you build on Shardeum.
+Further, the network is EVM-based which is developer friendly and moreover as a developer, you will never have to worry about rising gas fees again!

 Shardeum co-founders make it clear that they not trying to compete with other L1 networks.
 Instead, Shardeum is keen to be the light at the end of tunnel for existing and future Web3 platforms by disrupting the way blockchain is utilized, or rather, under-utilized today.
 The project is hyper-focused to deliver a pivotal transformation in the Web3 movement and it recognizes today’s youth are willing to be part of an active generation and make steady progress towards a more equitable world.

-Shardeum Foundation, a non profit organization behind the project, will also seek to learn from its peers, while inspiring them to decentralize industries at a global scale and empower dapps ecosystem to prepare for serving billions of users within this decade.
+Shardeum will also seek to learn from its peers, while inspiring them to introduce decentralization across our societies and industries at scale.
 With that, we will come closer to Web3’s larger agenda – when a trustless society becomes reality, where you don’t have to necessarily bank (no pun intended) on an intermediary to include you or exclude you.
-Shardeum will open-source its code and release its whitepaper in 2023.
-You can find the premise of the protocol and its technology documented in its litepaper.
+Shardeum will open-source its code in 2024 ahead of its mainnet.
+The project also has released its whitepaper in Q4 of 2023 which you can find here.

 Popular Searches